Controlled Med Counting

 - From the Clinical tab in RTasks, select the option "Receive Medications"

 - Select the name of the resident and the medication you are documenting as received.
-Once the medication is selected, the dosage information appears.
+Once selected, the dosage information appears

-- If you choose to have a witness document the count, select the name of the witness and have them enter their RTask password in the appropriate field.
+- If you choose to have a witness, select the name of the witness and have them enter their RTask password in the appropriate field.
 This is optional.

 Scrolling down, there are fields allowing additional entry: